 Electrospinning is a versatile technique used to fabricate polymeric nanofibers, ranging from a few nanometers to micrometers, by applying an electric field to draw fibers from a polymer solution.
 The electrospinning process can achieve precise control over the size, shape, and mechanical properties of the fibers enabling the customization of dressings to specific wound types and healing stages.

-Nano- or micro-fibrous mats with high surface area and porosity can be fabricated to mimic the ECM structure, providing an ideal environment for cell attachment, proliferation, and tissue regeneration, making them perfect for wound healing applications.1 Furthermore, the fibers can be tuned for distinct bioresorbability profiles (e.g. via hydrolysis) such that successful integration of native tissues is simultaneously promoted.
+Nano- or micro-fibrous mats with high surface area and porosity can be fabricated to mimic the extracellular matrix (ECM) structure, providing an ideal environment for cell attachment, proliferation, and tissue regeneration, making them perfect for wound healing applications.1 Furthermore, the fibers can be tuned for distinct bioresorbability profiles (e.g. via hydrolysis) such that successful integration of native tissues is simultaneously promoted.
 Additionally, their versatility in accommodating a wide range of materials—including natural and synthetic polymers, and bioactive substances—enables the fabrication of dressings with antimicrobial properties and controlled drug release.2

 Applications in Wound Healing